gladykov/alram/README.md

 ## How?

-1. Build yourself or install from AUR
+1. Build yourself: `make` or install from AUR: `pacaman alram-alarm-for-ram`
 2. `systemctl --user enable alram.service --now` or `alram`